eliot-akira/singletron-example/README.md

 ```

 They will connect with the first instance, and hand over the rest of the launch process by requesting new windows.

+## How does it work?

+It uses `node-ipc` to communicate and negotiate between server/clients.
+See the bottom of [`main.js`](https://github.com/eliot-akira/singletron-example/blob/master/main.js#L62).